datagovuk/guidance/becoming_an_editor_or_admin.md

 layout: "default"
 ---

-## Account types
+# Administrator and editor accounts

+You must have an 'administrator' or 'editor' account if you want to publish on data.gov.uk.

+If you have an administrator account, for your organisation you’ll be in charge of:

+* appointing other users as editors and other administrators
+* updating details about your organisation on data.gov.uk
+* creating and editing data records on data.gov.uk

+If you’re an editor, you’ll be responsible for:

+* creating and editing data records on data.gov.uk

+You need to ask for an administrator or editor account.
+There’s no limit on how many administrators or editors your organisation can have.

-### Admin
+### Administrator

-The administrator account serves to manage all editors creating/editing metadata under a given parent department.
+The administrator (admin) account serves to manage all editors creating/editing metadata under a given parent department.
 Administrators can create editors within their publisher hierarchy or across the family of publishers.

 Administrators are: